 Section 102.26 of the Board's Rules permits a party to file a request to the Board for "special permission to appeal" ALJ rulings or orders on motions.
 The request must be filed "in writing promptly and within such time as not to delay the proceeding."
 See Amazon.com Services, LLC, 29-CA-277198, unpub.
-Board order issued June 15, 2022 (2022 NLRB LEXIS 242, 2022 WL 2191112) (denying respondent's special appeal from ALJ's ruling to hear the case by videoconference where respondent waited 9 days to file its appeal request and then did so 20 minutes before the close of business just one business day before the hearing was to commence). and Hampton Roads Shipping Assoc., 5-CA-176015, unpub.
-Board order issued March 13, 2018 (2018 NLRB LEXIS 787, 2018 WL 1325100) (denying the General Counsel's special appeal from certain ALJ subpoena and evidentiary rulings during the first several days of hearing, without prejudice to raising the same arguments on exceptions, as the appeal was not filed with the Board until 2 months later, during a recess in the hearing).
+Board order issued June 15, 2022 (2022 WL 2191112, 2022 NLRB LEXIS 242) (denying respondent's special appeal from ALJ's ruling to hear the case by videoconference where respondent waited 9 days to file its appeal request and then did so 20 minutes before the close of business just one business day before the hearing was to commence). and Hampton Roads Shipping Assoc., 5-CA-176015, unpub.
+Board order issued March 13, 2018 (2018 WL 1325100, 2018 NLRB LEXIS 787) (denying the General Counsel's special appeal from certain ALJ subpoena and evidentiary rulings during the first several days of hearing, without prejudice to raising the same arguments on exceptions, as the appeal was not filed with the Board until 2 months later, during a recess in the hearing).
 Compare Texas Transeastern, 16-CA-280275, unpub.
 Board order issued Dec.
-8, 2022 (2022 NLRB LEXIS 557, 2022 WL ----), at 1 n.
+8, 2022 (2022 WL 21829070, 2022 NLRB LEXIS 557), at 1 n.
 2 (finding that the GC's special appeal from the ALJ's order accepting a non-Board settlement was not untimely under the rule, notwithstanding that it was filed 43 days after the ruling, in the absence of any showing of prejudice).
 The request and any responses must also be served on the parties and the judge.

 A judge is not required to grant a recess in the hearing pending a special appeal and may continue with and close the hearing without waiting for the Board to rule.
 See, e.g., Custom Excavating, Inc., 228 NLRB 285, 286 (1977).
 See also Cargill, Inc., 7-CA-270555, unpub.
-Board order issued April 20, 2021 (2021 NLRB LEXIS 142, 2021 WL 1814988) (leaving "to the discretion of the judge" the respondent's request to postpone the hearing pending the Board's ruling on the respondent's special appeal of the judge's ruling granting in part motions in limine filed by the Acting General Counsel and the union).
+Board order issued April 20, 2021 (2021 WL 1814988, 2021 NLRB LEXIS 142) (leaving "to the discretion of the judge" the respondent's request to postpone the hearing pending the Board's ruling on the respondent's special appeal of the judge's ruling granting in part motions in limine filed by the Acting General Counsel and the union).
 However, if the judge has a genuine doubt about the ruling, any recess should allow adequate time for the Board to rule.
-It is suggested that the judge set a deadline for the special appeal to be filed and set a resumption date no less than one week later.
+It is suggested that the judge set a specific resumption date and resume the hearing on that date if the special appeal is not filed within a certain period of time (no less than one week).